rbalint/pkg-erlang-cowboy/manual/cowboy_rest.md

 > `charset` parameter, if present, which is case insensitive.
 >
 > The `ProvideResource` value is the name of the callback that will
 > be called if the content-type matches.
+It will only be called when
-It is defined as follow.
+> a representation of the resource needs to be returned.
+It is defined
+> as follow.
 >
+>  *  Methods: GET, HEAD
 >  *  Value type: iodata() | {stream, Fun} | {stream, Len, Fun} | {chunked, ChunkedFun}
 >  *  No default
 >